-- Loitering is prohibited! - All students should be out of the main building by 4 p.m. and off campus by 4:30 p.m., unless involved in a supervised activity. - Students who are not under supervision from a teacher or coach must leave the campus. - Students violating this policy will receive disciplinary action.
+- ◆ Loitering is prohibited! - All students should be out of the main building by 4 p.m. and off campus by 4:30 p.m., unless involved in a supervised activity. - Students who are not under supervision from a teacher or coach must leave the campus. - Students violating this policy will receive disciplinary action. - Students arriving on campus by their own vehicle or car riders should not arrive earlier than 7:45 a.m.